 Dog-friendly walks in Warwickshire are the order of the day in this historic county.
 For an outdoor treat with your canine companion join the thousands that love dog walking in Warwickshire which offers countryside made for four paws to explore.
-There are enough of the best pubs in Warwickshire for pit stops along the way too.
+There are enough of the best pubs in Warwickshire for dogs for pit stops along the way too.

 Find Good Places to Walk Dogs in Warwickshire

 With its swathes of scenic countryside, hills and valleys, ancient woodland there are opportunities to lose yourself in the beauty of Shakespeare Country.
-The River Avon with its canal leading to natural riverside banks, has some of the best countrysides walks in Warwickshire too.
+The River Avon with its canal leading to natural riverside banks, has some of the best countrysides dog walks in Warwickshire too.

 The Best Walks in Warwickshire for Dogs

 A canal towpath with plenty of countryside and woodland, it is a five-mile circular walk is full of changing landscapes.
 Its country lanes skirt Hampton on the Hill.
 Pass Whitehall Wood and Hatton Country World.
 If you need to refuel there is the Hatton Arms perched above the flight of 11 locks known as the Stairway to Heaven.

 Shakespeare was keen on canines it seems, mentioning dogs in his work more than 200 times.
 Put on your hiking boots and prepare those paws for a trip along fields towards Rough Hill and on to Newnham following the Stratford-Upon-Avon Canal to Woottton Wawen, before heading back along the River Alne that eventually leads to Aston Cantlow.